Our ‘rule of thumb’ guide to help you get the most out of an adventure to Sri Lanka.

 East & Northeast

-Beaches – We went and recommend that you consider, as far north as Nilaveli Beach, (about 10 kms north of Trincomalee on the northeast coast) as going further up towards Jaffna has neither the infrastructure or accommodation to support comfortable travel.
+Beaches – We went and recommend that you consider, as far north as Nilaveli Beach, (about 10 kms north of Trincomalee on the northeast coast) as going further up towards Jaffna has neither the infrastructure or accommodation to support comfortable travel, currently.